The Europe Biobank Week education and scientific content will be delivered to you in two different formats:

 The session will present the examples of zoological biobanks contributing to species preservation.

-Session will present research projects related to orphan diseases, issues regarding collection of biological samples and data.
+This session will present research projects related to orphan diseases, issues regarding collection of biological samples and data.

 The session will highlight examples of biobank-based studies addressing specific disease areas and intended to improve current practice in diagnosis or treatment.